G-Research

-G-Research (legal name: Trenchant Limited) a British quantitative finance research and technology firm.
+G-Research (legal name: Trenchant Limited) is a British quantitative finance research and technology firm.
+The firm makes use of machine learning, big data, and other technologies to predict movements in the financial markets.

 Background

 In 1997, Peter de Putron formed his own hedge fund named De Putron Fund Management which had seed money from George Soros.
 The newsletter MARHedge reported in 1999 that the fund was managing about $100 million.
 The fund became a group of different companies known as De Putron Fund Management Group Limited.
 Although the entity known De Putron Fund Management no longer exists, the group of companies is still operational and is mainly owned by de Putron.
 By 2014, a former employee estimated that the amount being managed was $3 billion to $5 billion although this figure was disputed by a spokeswoman for de Putron.

 One of companies in the group was founded in 2001 as Gloucester Research, which was focused on quantitative finance.